Let’s be honest here. Working with a crowdfunding agency is not for everyone. So how do you know which one is the best?

-However, if you want to and have saved enough dough to work with a crowdfunding agency, it can provide a positive ROI for your campaign (head to Google for some of the most well-known ones out there).
+However, if you want to and have saved enough dough to work with a crowdfunding agency, it can provide a positive ROI for your campaign.

 Know that when you’re signing up to work with an agency, you’re buying into a lot of things.

-You’re buying into their industry knowledge, you’re buying into their systems, you’re buying into their platforms, and you’re buying into their connections.
+You’re buying into their industry knowledge, into their systems, into their platforms, and you’re buying into their connections.

 At this point, if you’re about ready to engage with a crowdfunding agency, I’m sure they’ve sent over information about their successful campaigns, generic steps they’ll take to bring your project to life and glowing testimonials.

 After having worked at a crowdfunding agency myself, there are three critical things I’d look for as a potential customer:

 What kind of projects they are currently working with.